 PSU offers secure and nonsecure wireless networks on campus.
 The difference between secure and nonsecure wireless networks is that a secure wireless network will encrypt the internet traffic from your computer to the wireless access point.
 Older devices and operating systems that are not able to connect to the secure network can connect to the nonsecure network, but OIT recommends always connecting to the secure network if you are able.

 These are three Wi-Fi networks on campus to choose from:

 - PSU Secure - The PSU Secure network is the recommended option for anyone with an Odin account, because of its encryption and automatic reconnection feature.

 - PSU - The PSU network is for older computers and devices that are not capable of WPA2E security.
-Choose this option if your computer has Windows XP or if you are using a sponsored or affiliate account.

 - PSU Guest - The PSU Guest network can be used by individuals who are visiting the campus and will need Wi-Fi access for 24 hours or less.
 Go to the Guest Wi-Fi page to sign up for a Guest account.

 Connecting to the PSU Wireless Network

 Select your operating system for instructions on connecting to the PSU wireless network from your computer.